Araffe/vdc-networking-lab/readme.md

 At the moment, our user in the On Premises VNet is potentially able to access the Spoke 1 & 2 virtual machines on any TCP port - for example, SSH.
 We want to use Azure Network Security Groups (NSGs) to prevent traffic on any port other than HTTP and port 3000 (the port the application runs on) being allowed into our Spoke VNets.

-An NSG is a list of user=defined security rules that allows or denies traffic on specific ports, or to / from specific IP address ranges.
+An NSG is a list of user-defined security rules that allows or denies traffic on specific ports, or to / from specific IP address ranges.
 An NSG can be applied at two levels: at the virtual machine NIC level, or at a subnet level.

 Our NSG will define two rules - one for HTTP and another for TCP port 3000.
 This NSG will be applied at the subnet level.

 **1)** In the Azure portal under the resource group VDC-Spoke1, click 'Add' and search for 'Network Security Group'.
 Create a new NSG named *Spoke-NSG*.

 **2)** Navigate to the newly created NSG and select it.
 Select 'Inbound Security Rules'.
-Click 'Add' to add a new rule.
+Click 'Add' to add a new rule and then click the 'Advanced' button.
 Use the following parameters:

 - Name: *Allow-http*
 - Priority: *100*